 Enteral nutrition (EN) is a nutritionally complete formula-based diet that contains macro- and micro-nutrients in a powder or liquid form.
 Exclusive enteral nutrition (EEN) provides 100% of daily nutritional requirements from a liquid nutrition formula.
 Typically in IBD, we have patients drink the formula orally as there is no barrier to swallowing.
 Usually when people think of enteral nutrition, they think of ‘tube feeds’ through a nose tube or tube in the stomach.
 When we talk about enteral nutrition in IBD, we are usually referring to oral intake of the formula.
 When 35-50% of regular food intake is replaced with enteral nutrition, it is known as Partial Enteral Nutrition (PEN).

 EN is a low-risk, non-invasive therapy.
 In fact, it is recommended as first line therapy in pediatric Crohn’s disease, showing remission rates of up to 80%.
-However, it is not routinely used in adult populations in Western countries, primarily due to poor adherence due to poor tasting EN formulations.
+However, it is not routinely used in adult populations in Western countries.
+This is primarily due to poor adherence due to poor tasting EN formulations.

 Types of Enteral Nutrition Formula